Experience, Integrity &

 “Vote Bailey — If you want a representative (Ward 1 Bath City Council) that is honest, sincere, and hard working Phyllis Bailey is the one.
 I have known Phyllis from the Senior Center and from working with her on Good Food For Bath.
 Phyllis is a problem solver.
 She listens to your problems and then formulates a way to fix them.
 She is an advocate for every one in the community and is not afraid to stand up and present your concerns.
 Our town needs this type of leadership in these trying times.
 Vote for Phyllis Bailey and get the representation you need.”
 Diane Nicol, Bath, Letter to the Editor, Times Record

 “After selling Phyllis her home many years ago, I had the chance to see her work on some issues in our community.
 She impressed me with her diligence, her openness to hearing both sides and her focus on getting the facts.
 Her sense of balance and fairness is a real asset.” ~ Diane Moyer

 “We support Phyllis Bailey for City Council because of her dedication to helping work for a safe and affordable quality of life for our local community.” ~ Rebecca Farnham Porter & Dave Porter

 “I have known Phyllis for several years now, and am impressed at her intellect and clarity of thought.
-I would be excited to see her go to work for Bath.
+I am excited about her work for Bath.
 She has my vote.” ~ Carl S. Graffam

-“Phyllis Bailey would be a great addition to Bath City Council because she is open to ideas, willing to work on collaborative solutions, and has a long history of experience working on initiatives to give older adults choices about how they want to age.” ~ Debora Keller, Bath
+“Phyllis Bailey is a great addition to Bath City Council because she is open to ideas, willing to work on collaborative solutions, and has a long history of experience working on initiatives to give older adults’ choices about how they want to age.” ~ Debora Keller